New Zealanders like to own their own homes and, for most of us, it’ll be our biggest investment.

 Your lawyer can assist with any research required about the property, including advising you on how best to use any reports you obtain.
 This work is your insurance against disappointment and perhaps substantial additional costs if you have to fix something later.

 There are a lot of choices of loans to buy property.
-Your lawyer can assist you interpret the documentation to ensure you understand your obligations, including in relation to:
+Your lawyer can assist you to interpret the documentation to ensure you understand your obligations, including in relation to:

 Some of these decisions affect how long it will take to pay off your loan and how much interest you will pay overall.